stellartang0811/project-practice-run/README.md

 ### Verify that the tests pass

-We will verify that the test programs we have written still pass.
+We will verify that the test programs we have written now all pass.
 Failed tests help identify problems in the code.

 - Switch to the Test view in Visual Studio Code
 - Click the "Run All Tests" button - the green play button that appears if you hover the cursor over the top-left area of the window.